carsonruebel/chatgpt-usage-analyzer/README.md

 2. **Download and unzip your export**
-   ⚠️ The ZIP archive name is extremely long and may cause issues with long file paths on Windows.
-   **Before unzipping, rename the archive** to something short like `chatgpt_export.zip`.

-   Inside, you'll find a file named `conversations.json`.
+   Inside, you'll find a file named 'conversations.json'.

 3. **Download this analyzer**
    Either:
-   - Get the `.zip` version with included portable Python
+   - Download the '.zip' version with included portable Python
    - Or clone this repo manually
+   Extract the contents of the '.zip'

-4. **Move the analyzer files**
+4. **Move the conversations.json file**
-   Place the analyzer folder directly into your exported folder (the one with `conversations.json`).
+   Find the 'conversations.json' file and place it into the ChatGPT-Usage-Analyzer directory.

 5. **Run the tool**
-   Double-click `run-analyzer.bat`
+   Double-click 'run-analyzer.bat'
-   A console window will appear, followed by a graph window.
+   A console window will briefly appear, followed by an image being generated (chatgpt_usage.png).
+   This image should auto-open, but if not you'll find it in the ChatGPT-Usage-Analyzer directory.

    ⚠️ **Windows SmartScreen Notice:**
    You may see a warning like *“Windows protected your PC”*.
-This is expected for unsigned `.bat` files from new sources.
+This is expected for unsigned '.bat' files from new sources.
    - Click **“More info”**
    - Then click **“Run anyway”**